 Q: How do you learn to hula hoop?
 A: How to hula hoop.

 Q: Does the right size hoop make a difference?
 A: Absolutely.
-Adult sized hoops are larger and heavier than any kid’s hoop you can get in a toy store so they move more slowly around the body, thus they are easier to use.
-Most people think smaller hoops are easier for some reason, but physics will tell you otherwise.
+Adult sized hoops are larger and heavier toy store kid’s hoops.
+They move more slowly around the body, thus they are easier to use.
+Most seem to think smaller is easier, but physics will tell you otherwise.
 If you’re an adult a good sized hoop to start with will stand from the ground up to somewhere between your belly button and your solar plexus.
 If you’re quite thin perhaps closer to your belly button.
-If you’re on the thicker side, go towards your solar plexus, and if you’re on the large feel free to go even larger if you want.
-One size does not fit all, so find the hoop that is right for you.
-Doing so will make all the difference in the world.
+If you’re on the thicker side, go more towards your solar plexus, and if you’re larger feel free to go even taller than the recommended height.
+One size truly does not fit all.
+If you find the right hoop size for you it can make all the difference in the world.

-And since the modern hooping movement began, people have been making the mistake of confusing an adult sized heavier hoop with a “weighted hoop”.
-An adult sized hoop will weigh about 1 pound (.45kg), to maybe 1.5 (0.68kg).
+Since the modern hooping and hoop dance movement began, people quite often make the mistake of confusing an adult sized heavier hoop with a “weighted hoop”.
+Adult size hoops or dance hoops generally weigh about 1 pound (.45kg), to maybe 1.5 (0.68kg).
 They’re naturally heavier than kids hoops because they’re larger and usually hade of a denser plastic.
-Weighted hoops, however, have weight added to them and can weigh as much as 5 or 10 pounds.
-Weighted hoops are used for fitness purposes and only for short periods of time, like ten minutes maximum in a session.
-While they can be good for working your core too, other than that you can’t do much else with them.
+Weighted hoops, however, have weight added to them and can weigh as much as 10 pounds.
+Used for fitness purposes and only for short periods of time, like ten minutes maximum a day, they can be good for working your core too, but other than that you can’t do much else with them.
 Not using them properly can cause internal injury.
-An adult sized hoop will do the same thing, and you can hoop with it for as long as you like – which means even more exercise.
+An adult sized hoop will is safer and has all the same benefits, and you can hoop with it for as long as you like – which means you’ll get even more exercise.

 Q: How do I start a hoop group in my area?
-A: If there isn’t one already going near you to join this will help you out.
+A: If there isn’t one already going near you this will help you out.